microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

 ## Task #2: HL7 Conversion to FHIR
 In this task, you will:
-* Create a logic app based workflow that performs orderly conversion from HL7 to FHIR via the [FHIR Converter](https://github.com/microsoft/FHIR-Converter), persists the message into an [Azure API for FHIR Server Instance](https://azure.microsoft.com/en-us/services/azure-api-for-fhir/), and publishes FHIR change events referencing FHIR resources to a high speed event hub to interested subscribers.
+* Create a logic app based workflow to perform orderly conversion from HL7 to FHIR via the [FHIR Converter](https://github.com/microsoft/FHIR-Converter), persists the message into an [Azure API for FHIR Server Instance](https://azure.microsoft.com/en-us/services/azure-api-for-fhir/), and publishes FHIR change events referencing FHIR resources to a high-speed event hub to interested subscribers.
 Features of the HL7toFHIR Conversion Platform:

 Let's get started: